awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-windows-client.md

 **Note**
 Multiple monitors aren't currently supported on Linux WorkSpaces using the WorkSpaces Streaming Protocol \(WSP\)\.

 1. Configure your local machine to use multiple monitors\.
+For more information, see [ How to use multiple monitors in Windows 10](https://support.microsoft.com/windows/how-to-use-multiple-monitors-in-windows-10-329c6962-5a4d-b481-7baa-bec9671f728a) in the Microsoft documentation\.

 1. Start the WorkSpaces client application and log in to your WorkSpace\.